Dyba Lach, Adam Lach, Wounded Birds Are Wary

 Curator: Michał Łuczak

-Over the last year and change, Dyba and Adam Lach have spent time in Poland A and Poland B, as they are referred to, as well as Poland-all-the-way-through-the-alphabet.
-Their work itinerary recalls the heyday of Polish reportage, when editorial offices sent reporters to regions around the country simply to check in with how things were.
-A reporter wasn’t given unlimited time, but still had ample opportunity to properly cover an area—and even to grow bored with it.
+Over the past three-and-a-half years, Adam and Dyba Lach have passed through Poland A, Poland B, and Polands of every other letter.
+Their work itinerary recalls the heyday of reportage, when editorial offices sent reporters to regions around the country simply to check in with how things were on the ground.
+A reporter wasn’t given unlimited time, but still had ample opportunity to properly cover an area, and even to grow bored with it.

 Back then, the country was closed but the people: open.
 Today, the world has accelerated.
 It seems smaller.
 Borders are, for the most part, crossable.
 And yet for some time now in Poland, everything has felt entrenched: the sides, views, and divisions, the myths and symbols.
 Diagnoses are readily available and easy to ingest.
 All you have to do is pick one out.

-The Lachs, however, had their doubts, which formed the basis of the texts and photographs comprising the book How to rejuvenate an eagle.
+Adam and Dyba Lach, however, had their doubts, which formed the basis of the texts and photographs comprising the book How to Rejuvenate an Eagle.
 Unlike that book, the exhibition Wounded Birds Are Wary is textless.
-All you need to know upon entering the gallery is that we are in Poland, and Poland during interesting times.
+All you need to know upon entering the gallery is that we are in Poland—and Poland during ‘interesting times.’

 Adam Lach is a documentarist and visual artist.
 He has done assignments for the New York Times, Le Monde, the Guardian, GEO, and Newsweek.
 He has won Pictures of the Year International, International Photography Awards, and Grand Press Photo competitions.
 He is the author of two photobooks: Stigma, which earned 1st Place distinction from the IPA, and Neverland, which is included in the Tate’s Martin Parr photobook collection.
 His photograph Freedom was chosen as the winner of Press Club Polska’s ‘Icon of 30 Years: Freedom and Solidarity’ competition.
 His works have been exhibited at La Quatrième Image festival in Paris, the Prague Biennale, and Harvard University.